Firearm Prohibitions for Domestic Violence Misdemeanors

 State law also specifies that the term “convicted of a disqualifying crime” includes: (i) a case in which a person received probation before judgment for a crime of violence; and (ii) a case in which a person received probation before judgment in a “domestically related crime,” but does NOT include a case in which a person received a probation before judgment for assault in the second degree, unless it was domestically related, or that was expunged under a certain section of Maryland law.4

 Federal law also prohibits the purchase and possession of firearms and ammunition by people convicted of certain domestic violence misdemeanor offenses.

 Firearm Prohibitions for Domestic Violence Restraining/Protective Orders

-In Maryland, people who are subject to a “non ex parte civil protective order” are prohibited from possessing a handgun or assault weapon.5 Moreover, state law prohibits people from selling, renting, or transferring a handgun or assault weapon to a person who is subject to a current “non ex parte civil protective order” issued pursuant to Md.
+In Maryland, people who are subject to a “non ex parte civil protective order” or a protective order are prohibited from possessing a handgun or assault weapon.6 Moreover, state law prohibits people from selling, renting, or transferring a handgun or assault weapon to a person who is subject to a current “non ex parte civil protective order” issued pursuant to Md.
 Code Ann., Fam.
-Law § 4-506.6 Federal law also prohibits the purchase and possession of firearms and ammunition by people subject to certain domestic violence-related protective orders.
+Law § 4-506.7 Federal law also prohibits the purchase and possession of firearms and ammunition by people subject to certain domestic violence-related protective orders.

 - A person related to the respondent by blood, marriage, or adoption;